ThinkDataEd/student/docs/unit1/lesson5.md

     <iframe src="https://drive.google.com/file/d/1Gt8wdCCMpRetP0E5Nmz8ILU1WtBhI6jX/preview" width="640" height="480"></iframe>

 6. Go back to the *Statistical Scenarios* handout.
 Read Scenarios 2-4 and choose the scenario that most interests you.

-    <strong style="color: red;"> Using the definition of a statistical question, explain what makes
-each question in the scenario you chose a statistical question.</strong>
+Using the definition of a statistical question, write in your IDS Journal what makes each question in the scenario you chose a statistical question.

 7. In the [next lesson](lesson6.md), you will begin using the Data Cycle to learn about your food habits.
 To prepare for this, you should begin collecting the “Nutrition Facts” labels from foods/snacks you typically eat.

+###**Reflection**
+<strong style="color: red;">What are the essential learnings you are taking away from this lesson?</strong>

 ###<p style="background: black; color: white; text-align: center;">**Homework**</p>
 Collect at least two cutouts of the “Nutrition Facts” labels of the snacks you typically eat (e.g., chips, yogurt, blended drinks, etc.).

-###**Reflection**
-<strong style="color: red;">What are the essential learnings you are taking away from this lesson?</strong>